grownseed/haibu-ishiki/README.md

 ## How does it work?

-After starting Ishiki, an [API](#api) will be made available.
+After starting Ishiki, an [API](#api) will become available.
 With this API, you can deploy applications and manage them.
 If your application requires a specific version of Node, it will be set up automatically for you.
 Each application will run on its own IP:port internally, while being proxied through the domains specified on your app on whatever public port you want your sites to run on (e.g. 80).